djelenc/alpha-testbed/testbed/lib/ReadMe.txt

-Place your external Java library files in this directory.
+Place ATB plug-ins in this directory.